Explosion in Iraq near Shiite mosque kills 3, wounds dozens

 Iraq declared victory against IS in late 2017, but the group continues to carry out attacks through sleeper cells, particularly in the country’s north.

-Iraq’s military announced it started a new operation early Saturday targeting IS hideouts and sleeper cells in the western Anbar province.
+Iraq’s military announced it started a new operation early Saturday targeting IS hideouts and sleeper cells in western Anbar province.

+The military said the operation aims to “search and clear” wide desert areas in the province that borders Saudi Arabia, Jordan and Syria.